Let's Adore Jesus-Eucharist! | Home >> Philosophy

 Our senses don't deceive us, concerning their proper sensible, when they are used within the range of permitted values, with the appropriate precision, and the sense-organ is not sick or damaged.

 I can't demonstrate here this thesis of Criteriology (first part of Metaphysics, itself the third part of Philosophy).
 It would be too long and requires skills I don't have.
-Nevertheless, excellent authors can do this for you (like for example Aristotle, or Saint Thomas Aquinas, and I hope someday the OSThoPhiT).
-On the other hand, I can look at some typical arguments given by people who claim that "our senses deceive us".
+Nevertheless, excellent authors can do this for you (like for example Aristotle, or Saint Thomas Aquinas, or Thonnard, etc. On the other hand, I can look at some typical arguments given by people who claim that "our senses deceive us".

 One of the more frequent lies is the story about the star which is seen by the eye, even though the star has ceased to exist millions of years ago.
 In fact, the eye is not deceiving us; it really perceives true photons which hit the retina (proper sensible).
 It's our reason which incorrectly infers the current existence of that star (sensible by accident).
 This is even more forgivable given that our senses are used almost always for distances where light travels for a negligible amount of time before hitting our retinas.
 Normally, cavemen didn't chase woolly mammoths located millions of light-years away!